 If you are going to ask for recommendations, then you need to follow up with the person who has recommended the system and really go in to detail about their experience.
 Were the initial requirements similar to yours?
 Was their budget the same?
 How long was the intended length of the project?
 Did it include payroll?
 How much of the processes did they already have in place, did they have to change their procedures to fit the system or could it take their existing procedures?
 If you’re speaking to someone who has maintained their database and kept their procedures up to date, but you’re an organisation that is still using paper and spreadsheets, again not a good comparison and therefore I’d be sceptical about accepting their recommendation.

-For more hints and tips on how to successfully implement a HR system have a read through our 12 steps to success ebook which can be found here:
+For more hints and tips on how to successfully implement a HR system have a read through our 12 steps to people technology success ebook.

 If you want to discuss this or any of my other posts then drop me an email: firstname.lastname@example.org